Q: Which subtypes have been identified in the USA?

-A: Even if H5N1 highly pathogenic avian influenza were to be detected in the United States, indoor birds would be at very low risk of becoming infected.
-Birds housed outdoors should be protected from contact with wild migratory birds (especially waterfowl and shorebirds), their droppings, and water frequented by waterfowl and shorebirds.
+A: Even though HPAI has been detected in the United States, indoor birds continue to have a very low risk of becoming infected.
+Birds housed outdoors, however, should be protected from contact with wild migratory birds (especially waterfowl and shorebirds), their droppings, and water frequented by waterfowl and shorebirds.
 If infected, it may be possible for companion birds to spread the virus.

 Q: What are the recommended control measures for free-roaming flocks?

-A: Be prepared to confine birds indoors or in sheltered enclosures in the event that H5N1 highly pathogenic avian influenza is identified in your area.
-Ideally, free-roaming poultry should be completely sheltered so exposure to wild birds and their feces is minimized.
+A: Be prepared to confine birds indoors or in sheltered enclosures in the event that a highly pathogenic avian influenza virus is identified in your area.
+Ideally, free-roaming poultry should be completely sheltered so exposure to wild birds and their droppings and other environmental contamination is minimized.

-Q: Do owners need to move birds inside when highly pathogenic H5N1 avian influenza virus is detected in the United States?
+Q: Do owners need to move birds inside when highly pathogenic avian influenza virus is detected in the area?

-A: It depends on how likely it is that the birds will be exposed to wild birds and/or their feces if they remain in their current housing system.
-There is a low risk of transmission to companion birds unless they mingle with wild migratory waterfowl or are exposed via water to their feces.
-If H5N1 highly pathogenic avian influenza is identified in an area close to an owner's flock, state animal health authorities will likely require that owners move their birds indoors as a preventive measure.
+A: It depends on how likely it is that the birds will be exposed to wild birds and/or their droppings if they remain in their current housing system.
+There is a low risk of transmission to companion birds unless they mingle with wild migratory waterfowl or are exposed to their droppings.
+If highly pathogenic avian influenza is identified in an area close to an owner's flock, state animal health authorities may require that owners move their birds indoors as a preventive measure.
 Biosecurity practices should be strictly followed.

 Q: What can exotic waterfowl breeders/fanciers do to protect their birds?

-Q: Is there a vaccine available to protect companion animals against highly pathogenic H5N1 avian influenza virus?
+Q: Is there a vaccine available to protect companion animals against highly pathogenic avian influenzavirus?

-Q: What testing is available for highly pathogenic H5N1 avian influenza virus infection, and how reliable is it?
+Q: What types of testing are available for detecting highly pathogenic avian influenza virus infection, and how reliable are they?

-Q: Does testing for highly pathogenic H5N1 avian influenza virus infection require euthanasia?
+Q: Does testing for highly pathogenic avian influenza virus infection require euthanasia?

-A: Depending on the species of bird and situation, a necropsy may be warranted to determine whether a bird or flock of birds is infected with H5N1 highly pathogenic avian influenza.
-Such a decision is best made following consultation with the USDA-APHIS Area Veterinarian-in-Charge, State Veterinarian, and state public health veterinarian.
+A: Not always, however, depending on the species of bird and situation, a necropsy may be warranted to determine whether a bird or flock of birds is infected with highly pathogenic avian influenza.
+Such a decision is best made following consultation with the state animal health official.

 In the absence of formal protocols developed and recommended by such regulatory agencies, if an animal is suspected to be infected with avian influenza, it may be appropriate to submit samples to at least one of the diagnostic laboratories in the National Animal Health Laboratory Network (NAHLN) for preliminary diagnosis before recommending euthanasia, particularly for companion animals.
 View a directory of NAHLN laboratories.

-Q: If results of a test are positive, what will be done to the affected companion animal?
-Will it have to be euthanatized?
-What about other pets in the household, including companion birds?
+Q: If results of a test are positive, what will be done with the affected companion animal and what about What about other pets in the household, including companion birds?